thedonnerpartyrocks/thedonnerpartyrocks.github.io/README.md

 ![WineCafe](winecafe.jpg)

-## We'll be appearing at [Whit Wort Brewing](https://www.whitwortbrewing.com/) in Gibbon, MN from 7-9 pm on Thursday, September 8, 2022.
+## We'll be appearing at [Whit Wort Brewing](https://www.whitwortbrewing.com/) in Gibbon, MN from 8-10 pm on Saturday, April 8, 2023.

-## Come see us at the [North Mankato Farmer's Market ](https://www.northmankato.com/farmers-market) from 4-6 pm on Monday, September 12, 2022.
+## Come see us with Angie Anderson at [The Coffee Hag](https://www.facebook.com/thecoffeehag) in Mankato, MN from 12-2 pm on Sunday, April 23, 2023.

-## We'll be appearing at [The Wine Cafe](https://www.facebook.com/winecafe.bar) in Mankato, MN From 7-9 om on October 4, 2022.

-## One more time at [Whit Wort Brewing](https://www.whitwortbrewing.com/) in Gibbon, MN from 7-9 pm on Thursday, November 10, 2022.

 =======
 ## See all upcoming events at [The Donner Party](https://www.facebook.com/thedonnerpartyrocks Facebook page)